EWI Planning Permission and Permitted Development Rights — UK Guide 2026

 Can I install EWI on a property in Scotland, Wales, or Northern Ireland?

 The permitted development framework described in this guide applies to England only.
 Scotland, Wales, and Northern Ireland each have their own planning legislation and permitted development orders, and the rules differ in significant detail.
-In Wales, for example, the Welsh Government sets separate thresholds for cladding and external alterations under its own GPDO.
+Wales sets separate thresholds for cladding under its own GPDO and explicitly requires planning permission where EWI projects more than 16 cm from the external wall.
 Scotland operates under the Town and Country Planning (General Permitted Development) (Scotland) Order 2011, and Northern Ireland has its own permitted development provisions within the Planning (General Permitted Development) Order (Northern Ireland) 2015.
 Property owners outside England should consult their respective national planning portal or local planning authority for jurisdiction-specific guidance before commencing an EWI project.